 The park offers several lodging options, including an inn, eight cabins, 56 RV campsites, 10 tent campsites, nine primitive campsites and three backcountry campsites.
 There are also three group campsites available.
 The inn features The Governor's Table Restaurant, open seven days a week.

-The Buford Ellington championship golf course at Henry Horton State Park is one of the finest courses in the state of Tennessee.
-This challenging course is heavily treed with hardwoods and contains 37 bunkers.
+The Buford Ellington championship golf course at Henry Horton State Park is a challenging course, heavily treed with hardwoods and contains 37 bunkers.

 Duck River anglers can catch largemouth and smallmouth and red-eye bass and catfish, among many other species.